CVE-2024-6387: Critical OpenSSH Vulnerability Allowing Root Access

 The script will provide a summary of the scanned targets:

-🔒 Closed Ports: Count of servers with port 22 (or specified port) closed.
+Closed Ports: Total number of targets with port 22 (or specified port) closed.

 Sample Output